Know when to buy, switch, or wait on your AI tool stack.

 Claude

-A standalone reasoning seat with stronger long-form synthesis and a cleaner path into Claude Code.
+A standalone reasoning seat with stronger long-form synthesis and a clearer path into Claude Code plugins for expert teams.

 Gemini